Fazle Haq: Family and personal life

 Fazle Haq was born on 10 September 1928, in Mardan (NWFP, British India), now Khyber Pakhtunkhwa, Pakistan, to an ethnic Pashtun family.
 Fazle Haq had two sisters and three brothers.
 His father, Pir Fazle Khaliq, served as a civil servant.
 His eldest brother was Major General Fazl-i- Raziq who was chairman of WAPDA and Pakistan ambassador to several countries.
 His other brothers were Pir Fazle Hussain and Pir Fazle Rehman.

 Fazle Haq studied in Mardan up to Grade 3 and pursued his education up to class 8 in Kohat from 1935 to 1939.
 He then joined Prince of Wales Royal Indian Military College, Dehradun, for further education.

 Political career

 He was governor of the province from October 1978 to December 1985.
 He remained senator from March 1988 to December 1988, member of the National Assembly from November 1988 to August 1990.
 He also served as caretaker chief minister of the province from 31 May 1988 to 2 December 1988.
 He was also the provincial president of Pakistan Muslim League.

 He contested and lost the 1988 general elections from his home town of Mardan; however, he won from Kohistan.
 In the next elections, he won from Malakand with an overwhelming majority and remained a member of the NWFP provincial assembly until his assassination in 1991.
 He also remained as caretaker chief minister of NWFP.

+Pakistan Football Federation

+Haq served as president of the Pakistan Football Federation between 1981 and 1988.

+Death

-On 3 October 1991, he was assassinated on his way home from the provincial assembly session by an unknown assailant.
+On 3 October 1991, Fazle Haq was shot dead on his way home from the provincial assembly session by an unknown assailant.
 He was buried in Peshawar at the Cantonment Board graveyard on Warsak road.